juancumbeq/juancumbeq/README.md

 -->

 <!--DESCRIPTION-->
-I'm a junior full-stack developer looking for ways to make an impact in the digital world.
-I build all coding projects from the ground up, starting with planning and designing.
-My biggest inspiration comes from content creators who use code to solve real-life problems.
+I'm an aspiring junior full-stack developer eager to create an impact in the digital world.
+I enjoy building coding projects from the ground up, starting with planning and design.
+I find inspiration in content creators who use code to solve real-life problems.
 <br/><br/>